 In addition to our standard proactive measures to protect your brand, Brand Registry also uses information that YOU provide to predictively identify and remove bad actors.
 The more you tell us in Brand Registry, the better enforcers we can be.

 Get yourself set up with Brand Registry here.
 Just select “Enroll Now” and follow the prompts.
 Make sure to have the following things handy:

 - Your brand name with a registered trademark

 - Associated government-registered trademark number

 - Ability to verify yourself or your company as the authorized owner or agent for the trademark

-- An Amazon Account (see Seller Central, above)
+- An Amazon Seller account, if applicable (see Seller Central, above)

 - A list of product categories (e.g. apparel, sporting goods, electronics) in which your brand should be listed